CU-ESIIL/Innovation-Summit-2024__4_Species-interactions-under-climate-change/docs/worksheets/worksheet_4.md

 ![image](https://github.com/CU-ESIIL/Innovation-Summit-2024__4_Species-interactions-under-climate-change/assets/5941108/ddd2c755-8c9f-4954-a379-cae63f8ecd26)

-# **Project Title:**
-    - Pollinating Resilient Interactions (PRI): Resilience of plant-pollinator interactions in the face of climate change
+# **Pollinating Resilient Interactions (PRI): Resilience of plant-pollinator interactions in the face of climate change**

 - **Research Question:**
     - How have California droughts affected the structure and diversity of plant-pollinator interactions?